hzeller/trs80-100-schematic/README.md

 All component designators are the same and the correct pin-assignments for each component have been preserved.
-Only exception: the pinouts of the resistor networks have not been arranged yet (but pin numbers are hidden, so it woulnd't make a difference unless a PCB is made).
+Only exception: the pinouts of the resistor networks have not been arranged yet (but pin numbers are hidden, so it would not make a difference unless a PCB is made).

 Busses have different colors depending on the meaning